OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **How do I submit a computing job?**

-Jobs are submitted via HTCondor schedular.
+Jobs are submitted via HTCondor scheduler.
 Please refer the "QuickStart" or User Guide for the detail.

 **What type of computation is a good match or NOT a good match on OSG Connect?**